-Vanessa Hudgens Sizzles In Sexy Mrs Claus Lingerie And Thigh-High Boots: ‘Jingle Bell Rock’
+Vanessa Hudgens Sizzles In Sexy Mrs. Claus Lingerie And Thigh-High Boots: ‘Jingle Bell Rock’

 Vanessa Hudgens gathered her pals for a sexy shot in celebration of the season.
-The former High School Musical actress sizzled in a photo shared to Instagram on December 21 in which she and three friends rocked Christmas lingerie as they recreated the ‘Jingle Bell Rock’ scene from the movie Mean Girls.
+The former High School Musical actress sizzled in a photo shared to Instagram on December 21 in which she and three friends rocked Christmas lingerie as they recreated the “Jingle Bell Rock” scene from the movie Mean Girls.

 Vanessa stood second from the right and flashed plenty of thigh in a semi-sheer red mesh teddy inspired by Santa Claus’s suit.
 It had white fluff over her décolletage and plunged slightly low at the chest with thin straps over her shoulders.